urbantrout/docs/en/sites.md

 Sites
 ======================

 In Craft 3 you can host multiple websites in a single Craft installation.
-The multi-site feature in Craft is designed for sites with similar content structures.
+The multi-site feature in Craft is designed for sites with the same publishing team.

 You can define one or more sites at different domains, using a different set of templates, and different versions of entry content.
 You manage the multi-site content at the entry level, with the ability to the enable Sections you want included in a site.